Philippe Broussard: Biography

 In 1990, Philippe Broussard published his first book, Génération Supporter.
 The book had a major impact on French ultras.
 In May 1992, Philippe Broussard was injured in the Stade Armand-Cesari in Bastia.
-On his return to Le Monde's editorial staff in September, he became a reporter in the General Information department, under Edwy Plenel.
+On his return to Le Mondes editorial staff in September, he became a reporter in the General Information department, under Edwy Plenel.
 In May 1993, a series of long articles on the tragic odyssey of African stowaways aboard a Ukrainian cargo ship earned him the prestigious Albert Londres Prize.

 During this period, he also managed the skinhead band R.A.S. and founded the punk record label Fomb Records.

 In 2002, Philippe Broussard collaborated on a biography of the former captain of the France national football team, Marcel Desailly.
-After serving as deputy editor-in-chief and then Editor-in-chief of the “Horizons” department, he left Le Monde in 2005 to become a senior reporter in the “foreign” department of the weekly L'Express.
-A year later, at the request of the magazine's new managing editor, Christophe Barbier, he took over as head of the “society-sciences” department.
+After serving as deputy editor-in-chief and then editor-in-chief of the "Horizons" department, he left Le Monde in 2005 to become a senior reporter in the "foreign" department of the weekly L'Express.
+A year later, at the request of the magazine's new managing editor, Christophe Barbier, he took over as head of the "society-sciences" department.

-In early 2009,Christophe Barbier entrusted him with the management of L'Express's “Investigations” department.
+In early 2009,Christophe Barbier entrusted him with the management of L'Expresss "Investigations" department.

 In January 2016, Philippe Broussard left L'Express to become a freelance journalist and regular contributor to M, Le Monde magazine.
-He is also the author of several books and director of a collection at Stock (publishing house).
+He is also the author of several books and director of a collection at Stock.

-He also directed two documentaries in the “Instantané d'histoire” collection broadcast on Arte in spring 2017.
+He also directed two documentaries in the "Instantané d'histoire" collection broadcast on Arte in spring 2017.

-From September 1, 2017, he joins Le Monde full-time as deputy editorial director.
+On 1 September 2017, he joined Le Monde full-time as deputy editorial director.

-From 2020 to 2024, he carried out an investigation for Le Monde into the mysterious author of thousands of clandestine photos taken in Paris during the Occupation, identifying him as Raoul Minot, a Printemps store employee.It was published in Le Monde from August 12 to 17, 2024, as a series of five episodes.
+From 2020 to 2024, he carried out an investigation for Le Monde into the mysterious author of thousands of clandestine photos taken in Paris during the Occupation, identifying him as Raoul Minot, a Printemps store employee.
+It was published in Le Monde from 12 to 17 August 2024, as a series of five episodes.